-FIU undergraduate students who are academically dismissed from the University or who have a cumulative GPA below a 2.0, and who subsequently receive an Associate of Arts degree from another Florida public institution of higher learning may apply for academic salvage.
+FIU undergraduate students who are academically dismissed from the University or who have a cumulative GPA below a 2.0, and who subsequently receive an Associate in Arts degree from another Florida public institution of higher learning may apply for academic salvage.
 If re-admitted, students will begin with a new FIU grade point average of 0.0.
 Students re-admitted under academic salvage will be credited with a maximum of 60 semester credit hours.
-Students must follow the regular re-admission application process and complete the Academic Salvage form for consideration by the student's academic dean.
-Re-admission applications and academic salvage applications may be obtained on the Undergraduate Admissions website.
+Students must follow the regular readmission application process and complete the Academic Salvage form for consideration by the student's academic dean.
+Re-admission applications and academic salvage applications may be obtained on the Undergraduate website.
+Please refer Admissions to FIU's Undergraduate Academic Salvage Policy #340.305 in the Policies and Procedures Library for further information.